 Berea College Crafts

-The student crafts program at Berea College has five studios: wooden furniture, ceramics, weaving, broom making, and small jewelry.
 Tim Glotzbach, director of program, said the program’s mission goes beyond preserving the old ways.

 “Preservation for us really has to go beyond the skills of the thing.
-It has to be teaching design, design principles, and really stay relevant to the lives of people that visit,” he said.
+It has to be teaching design, design principles, and really stay relevant to the lives of people who visit,” he said.

 When Berea began its weaving studio in the 1890s, families were no longer practicing the craft because commercial fabrics were available.
 “When it began, the college was really trying to revive the cottage industries,” he said.